 One of the key benefits associated with hill running is a significantly greater level of muscle fibre activation and recruitment of a number of key muscle groups (Sloniger et al., 1997).
-In particular uphill running causes a greater level of activation in the quadriceps, calves, soleus (lower calf), and glutes.
-In contrast, to running on flat terrain there is reduced activation of the hamstring group of muscles (Swanson and Caldwell, 2000; Sloniger et al., 1997).
+In particular it causes a greater level of activation in the quadriceps, calves, soleus (lower calf), and glutes.
+In contrast, to running intervals on flat terrain there is reduced activation of the hamstring group of muscles (Swanson and Caldwell, 2000; Sloniger et al., 1997).

 In this way, including regular hill training can really help to strengthen your key running muscles.
 As such it can lead to improvements in muscle strength, power and neuromuscular co-ordination.
 And since these are all linked to improved efficiency, you can also expect to see improvements in running economy.
 In fact, research has shown that running efficiency can be improved significantly, through regular hill training.

-Another key benefit of Hill training, is improvements to both aerobic and anaerobic power.
+Another key benefit, is improvements to both aerobic and anaerobic power.
 This shouldn’t be surprising since any improvement in strength, power and neuromuscular coordination, will improve your ability to generate force both aerobically and anaerobically.

-As well as improving strength, hill training – especially when intervals are 30seconds or longer – work the key energy systems used when running: the aerobic systems and anaerobic “lactate” energy systems.
+As well as improving strength, hill training – especially when intervals are 30seconds or longer – work the main energy systems used when running: the aerobic systems and anaerobic “lactate” energy systems.

-In particular, hill training places a much greater emphasis on anaerobic energy metabolism.
+In particular, it places a much greater emphasis on anaerobic energy metabolism.
 And as an added bonus, this also leads to significant improvements in your aerobic endurance and conditioning.

 Highly specific strength training for runners

 Hill training is a particularly good type of strength training for endurance runners.
-So, why is hill running considered to be like strength training?
+So, why is that?
 And why is it so effective?